emadghaffari/micro-template/README.md

 # micro-template
-template for grpc micro services
+a template for grpc and http calls

 ### configs
 use make config for generate basci config